LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W01-D1-IntroToCourse.md

 - Why we make web sites.
   - What are some reasons you might want to make a web site?
 - HTML (Hypertext Markup Language)
-  - It provides a way to structure the pages.
+  - It provides a way to structure the content of pages.
   - It lets us link pages together.
   - A markup language is different from a programming language.
 - CSS (Cascading Style Sheets)